Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Environment and reproduction; how animals survive extreme environmental conditions; cell communication and stress physiology.

-Environmental physiology embraces many disciplines of animal physiology and the effect of environmental variables on animal functions.
-This paper focuses on the physiological and endocrine mechanisms that permit animals to survive in different environments.
-Topics covered include environmental influences on reproduction and growth, including some potential effects of climate change; ways through which cells can communicate with one another; and metamorphosis and stress.
-The paper draws examples from a wide variety of taxa to emphasise the principles that unify environmental and evolutionary physiology at all levels, from molecular to whole organism.
+This paper covers aspects of environmental, ecological and evolutionary physiology, as well as some ecological implications.
+Topics may include environmental influences on reproduction and growth, including some potential effects of climate change; ways through which cells can communicate with one another; the physiology of stress; and the physiological challenges of a parasitic lifestyle.
+The paper draws examples from a wide variety of taxa to emphasise the principles that unify animal function at all levels, from molecular to whole organism.

 - 54 200-level points from Science Schedule C